 Corporate debt securities are classified as Level 2 in view of their trading characteristics.
 The financial liabilities for unit linked contracts were also classified as Level 2.
 The fair value of these contracts is determined using the current unit values that reflect the fair values of the financial assets (classified as Level 1) linked to the financial liability.
 Derivative foreign exchange forward contracts have been classified as Level 2.
 The fair value of these instruments is determined by reference to market observable forward currency rates and interest rates.
-As at reporting date, domestic equities were transferred from Level 1 to Level 2 in view of their trading characteristics.
+Domestic equities are classified as Level 2 in view of their trading characteristics.

-At 31 December 2020, 0.1% (2019: 0.1%) of the financial assets measured at fair value on a recurring basis were classified as Level 3.
+At 31 December 2021, 0.9% (2020: 0.1%) of the financial assets measured at fair value on a recurring basis were classified as Level 3.
 They constitute investment in unlisted equities and their fair values were determined by using valuation techniques.
 Determination to classify fair value instruments within Level 3 of the valuation hierarchy is generally based on the significance of the unobservable factors to the overall fair value measurement.
-The Company has €1.3m (2019: €1.3m) assets classified as Level 3, the valuation of which has been determined by reference to the net assets of the underlying investment.
+The Company has $\leq 19.9m$ (2020: $\leq 1.3m$ ) assets classified as Level 3, the valuation of which has been determined by reference to the net assets of the underlying investment.